ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

 - CDNs and proxies can serve popular content routing responses without hitting Someguy

 Together, these caching layers significantly reduce latency and server load while maintaining data freshness.

-The `Cache-Control` header is configured as follows:

-- **max-age**:
-  - Responses with providers: 5 minutes
-  - Responses with no providers: 15 seconds
-- **stale-while-revalidate**
-  - **48 hours**
-    Allows caches to serve a stale response while they asynchronously fetch a fresh one from the origin.

-This configuration strikes a balance between freshness and performance, ensuring that clients can quickly retrieve provider information while still having access to up-to-date data.
-This approach also helps reduce the load on the Someguy servers by allowing caches to serve repeated requests for the same CID without hitting the origin server every time.

 ## Conclusion